wm/go-flowdock/README.md

 client := flowdock.NewClient(t.Client())

-// list all flows he authenticated user is or can join flows, _, err := client.Flows.List(true, nil)
+// list all flows the authenticated user is a member of or can join flows, _, err := client.Flows.List(true, nil)
 ```